 What Does It Do To Our Body?

-Our bodies have an Endocannabinoid System (ECS), which actively produces endocannabinoids and binds with its respective receptors.
+Our bodies have an Endocannabinoid System (ECS), which actively produces endocannabinoids and binds with their respective receptors.
 The two Major receptors are CB1 and CB2, both located in our brain and other parts of the nervous system.
 Once the cannabinoids bind with the receptors, it signals the brain to manage imbalance in our body.

 Here is a list of effects cannabinoids deliver: